SesethuPotye/Python-week-1/WEEK2  PYTHON.md

 * Reason we use lambda
 power of lambda is better shown when you use thm as an anonymous function inside another function.

+2. CLASSES AND OBJECTS FUNDAMENTALS
+* Python Classes/Objects: Python is an object oriented programming language.
+Almost everything in Python is an object, with its properties and methods.A Class is like an object constructor, or a "blueprint" for creating objects.